Procedure Guide ·Intestinal Blockage Surgery ·2026

 1What are signs of intestinal blockage in dogs?

-Repeated vomiting (especially after eating or drinking), complete loss of appetite, lethargy, abdominal pain (hunched posture, whimpering when touched), straining to defecate or no bowel movements, drooling, and dehydration.
-Partial blockages may cause intermittent vomiting and diarrhea.
-If you know your dog swallowed something and shows these signs, go to the vet immediately.
+Repeated vomiting, loss of appetite, lethargy, abdominal pain, no bowel movements, drooling, and dehydration.
+Partial blockages cause intermittent vomiting and diarrhea.
+If your dog swallowed something and shows these signs, see the vet immediately.

 2Can an intestinal blockage pass on its own?

-Small, smooth objects sometimes pass naturally within 24-48 hours with monitoring and repeat X-rays.
-Objects that are large, sharp, or fabric (socks, string) rarely pass and often require surgery.
-Linear foreign bodies (string, ribbon, tinsel) are particularly dangerous — they can saw through the intestinal wall.
+Small, smooth objects sometimes pass naturally within 24-48 hours.
+Large, sharp, or fabric objects (socks, string) rarely pass and often require surgery.
+Linear foreign bodies are particularly dangerous-they can saw through the intestinal wall.
 Never wait if your dog is vomiting repeatedly.

 3How long does recovery take after intestinal blockage surgery?